njerezlillo/nbpwplmodel/README.md

 # A new regression piecewise power-law cure fraction model: diagnostic analytics and medical application

-pwpowerlaw.R: Contains all the main functions related to the piecewise power-law model.
+"pwpowerlaw.R": Contains all the main functions related to the piecewise power-law model.

-nbpwpl.R: Contains all the main functions related to the NBPWPL regression model.
+"nbpwpl.R": Contains all the main functions related to the NBPWPL regression model.

-pwexp.R: Contains all the main functions related to the piecewise exponential model.
+"pwexp.R": Contains all the main functions related to the piecewise exponential model.

-nbpwexp.R: Contains all the main functions related to the NBPWPE regression model.
+"nbpwexp.R": Contains all the main functions related to the NBPWPE regression model.

-nbcfwei.R: Contains all the main functions related to the cure fraction Weibull model.
+"nbcfwei.R": Contains all the main functions related to the cure fraction Weibull model.

 ## Application: